 Current Art on the ART Bus Artists:

 Hannah Churn -These fun walk and bike safety illustrations were originally rendered for the Let’s Go to the Park coloring book by Hannah Churn, a Washington, DC based animator, illustrator and art director in both the non-profit and commercial fields.
 The creator of a comic called Palindrome, in her spare time the artist is an avid doodler of cats.
-This project is a collaboration with BikeArlington and WalkArlington.
+This project of the coloring book and bus artwork was a collaboration with Arlington Arts, BikeArlington and WalkArlington.

 Gail Rebhan – Collecting stories and artifacts representing the immigration, forced migration, and assimilation of a broad spectrum of Arlington residents, artist Gail Rebhan’s powerful photo collages highlight that we are a country of immigrants.
 The subjects for the project were identified with assistance from the Arlington County Department of Human Services.
 In a rare opportunity, these artworks will be installed inside the Bozman Government building lobby thru Spring.
 A free opening reception and artists’ talk will occur on Thursday (5:30 -7:30pm), March 21 in the lobby of the Ellen M. Bozman Government Center at 2100 Clarendon Blvd, hosted by JBG SMITH.